voc/cm/nixos/README.md

 - NixOS the distribution
 - Nix the german word "nichts"

 There are some offical guides to NixOS that you can find on [nixos.org](https://nixos.org/learn.html), an other source of information is the unoffical user [wiki](https://nixos.wiki/) and for a general introduction you can look at [zero-to-nix](https://zero-to-nix.com/).

-### Nix language
-Nix is a Functional programming language designed to be used to define packages and modules for the package-manger and the distro.
-Because it's usally used as a special purpose language it also has some quite specific built-ins, like ```fetchFromGit``` which takes a few parameters like the url to clone from or the rev, which is the revison to checkout also known as commit hash.
-It is proably note worthy that it is turing complete and some people use it for other things then package defenitions or modules.
-For more details there is an entry in the [wiki](https://nixos.wiki/wiki/Overview_of_the_Nix_Language)

-### Nix package-manger
-The nix package-manager can be universaly used under any Linux-Distro and even MacOS.
-It install packages from package-definitions which represent a usally to most part reproducible declartion of what a package actaually is.
-This is achived by having a hash of the source in the package definition.
-But fear not you don't have to build everything from source there are chache servers.
-The most used chache server is probably [cachix](https://www.cachix.org/)
+## About this (part of the) repo

+To use this repo and deploy hosts you need to have the nix packet manager installed on your local system.

+Rough sturcture:
+  * 'hosts/': host specific configuration, this are also the "starting point" for each host configuration
+  * 'profiles/': profiles are commonly a set of configurations shared by multiple hosts
+    * 'base/': base profile which is deployed to every host (as defined in `flake.nix`)
+  * 'modules/': configuration modules, that provide options to configure single packages
+  * 'flake.nix': starting point of the whole nix configuration
+  * 'hosts.nix': hosts that can be deployed with this repo, maybe special deployment settings for the hosts

+For each host deployed with this repo there is a set of default options configured for each host (`flake.nix` `outputs.colmena.default`) and all host specific options which should be placed under `hosts/<hostname>/`.

+We use `colemena` to deploy configs to our `nix`-based hosts.

+## Frequent tasks

-### NixOS
+### Deploy a host
-This is the distribution encorperating Nix in it's core.
-The configuration of a standard install can be found in ```/etc/nixos/configuration.nix``` and it defines basically any aspect of the system except for the formating of the disks (there are ways to do that if you really want that).
-A example option would be ```networking.hostname = foo;```.
-Those options are defined in so called modules, and a easy way to search through these options is the [web-based-search](https://search.nixos.org/options?).

-You probably want to just play around and look at stuff for you self.
-An easy way to do that would be to install a VM.
-You can also click one at hetzner or any other hosting provider, there are a few informations about that in the [wiki](https://nixos.wiki/wiki/NixOS_friendly_hosters).
-If you have a proxmox server or cluster running you can spin up an lxc container to play with nix, this is also documented in the [wiki](https://nixos.wiki/wiki/Proxmox_Virtual_Environment).
+To deploy a specific host simple run

+    colmena apply switch --on "<name from host.nix>"

+When you are on a non `x86_64-linux` platform you want to use a nix remote builder.
+In case you don't have a remote-builder available you can do `--build-on-target` to use the target machine as builder.

+### Add new host to this repo

+Install `nixos` on a host, copy `configuration.nix` and `hardware-configuration.nix` to the host folder in this repo.
+Rename `configuration.nix` to `default.nix`. ... profit!

+Maybe there will be a better way for this is the future, mainly for the `nixos` install part, which is kind of annoying.